Finding out what you can do… and how to do it

 What is affordable housing?

 It is housing provided for people on lower incomes who are unable to meet their housing needs in the general housing market.
-Affordable rented housing is usually owned by a housing association and rented at a weekly rate affordable to people on low incomes.
+Affordable rented housing is usually owned by a housing association and rented at a rate affordable to people on low incomes.